Long Kayak for Lungs 2 launching 28 August

 Lung disease impacted our lives, but I wouldn’t let it impact how we lived our lives.

 Bill found there is a lack of community awareness and understanding of IPF and other lung diseases and, consequently, a lack of empathy.
 As a result, he has undertaken several fundraising and awareness-boosting activities, including the Long Walk for Lungs in 2017 – a 700 km walk, and the Long Kayak for Lungs 1 in 2018 – a 2200km kayak down the Murray River.
 Combined, these activities raised over $210,000 for the Lung Foundation Australia.

-This 2,200 km initiative is all about furthering the awareness and understanding of lung diseases within the community, remove the stigma often linked to those with a lung disease, help change community attitudes to this insidious disease group and raise some much needed funds on route.
+Through his fundraising activities, he also hoped to further the awareness and community understanding of lung diseases, remove the stigma often linked to those with a lung disease, and help change community attitudes toward this insidious disease group.

 He completed both of these feats with approximately 50% lung function.